 Hypoactive sexual desire disorder (HSDD) is a common problem that increases with age in many otherwise confident and well-adjusted women.

-HSDD adversely impacts life quality in subtle ways with emotional disturbances that extend into family life as well as the workplace.
-For some, it is a minor short-term problem, whereas for others it may be debilitating.
+HSDD adversely impacts life quality in subtle ways with emotional disturbances that extend into family life and the workplace.
+For some, it is a minor short-term problem, whereas, for others, it may be debilitating.